betteriot/betteriot-principles/README.md

 ### 1. The connected product the vendor supplies MUST be GDPR compliant.

-    Assessment criteria: GDPR policy is published on the organisation website / a simple checklist is completed.
+    Assessment criteria: GDPR policy is published on the vendor website / a simple checklist is completed.
 Use our checklist.

-### 2. The organisation MUST NOT sell customer data without consent.
+### 2. The vendor MUST NOT sell customer data without consent.

     Assessment criteria: TODO